uclisec/uclisec.github.io/_projects/SM-CRANE.md

 - Build an inclusive, sustainable research community that supports career development and fosters the exchange of ideas regionally and nationally on all aspects of cyber security
 - Serve as a point of access to UK research for business, government and the third sector

-Further details can be found on the [CRANE website](https://crane.ac.uk/).
+Further details are available on the [CRANE website](https://crane.ac.uk/).